1. The privacy of your personal information is important to us

 - Sensitive Information including details of your professional memberships.

-The Company may collect sensitive information from investors in order to comply with the Anti-Money Laundering and Counter-Terrorism Financing laws (AML/CTF).
+Wilson Asset Management Equity Fund ABN 93 770 126 001 may collect sensitive information from wholesale investors in order to comply with the Anti-Money Laundering and Counter-Terrorism Financing laws (AML/CTF).
 This sensitive information may include government identifiers such as your TFN.

 In respect of employees, potential employees and work experience people we also collect personal resumes, third party references, bank details, superannuation details, tax file numbers and emergency contact details.
 We also conduct criminal checks and bankruptcy searches on individuals who commence employment.
 These searches are held on our employee files.